 You can read more here:

-• Verlo, A. (2012).
+- Verlo, A. (2012).
 Seawater consumption in dehydrated hooded seals (Cystophora cristata) (Master’s thesis, Universitetet i Tromsø).

-• Mellanby, K. (1942).
+- Mellanby, K. (1942).
 Metabolic water and desiccation.
-Nature150(3792), 21-21.
+Nature, 150(3792), 21-21.

 Anaïs is the founder of Whale Scientists.
-She is a PhD student at McGill University working on killer whale ecology and pollution.
+She is a postdoc fellow at Simon Fraser University working on killer whale ecology, pollution, and health impacts.
 You can read more about her here.